RatScanner/RatScanner/README.md

 Once it has launched, go into the settings menu (bottom right corner) and check that your resolution is set properly (default is FullHD).

+If you have any problems with the process please checkout the [FAQ][faq-page] or join the [Discord][discord] if you need further help.

 **Important:** If the tool does not seem to start, make sure you have the **x64 Version** of [.Net Core Runtime][net-core-download] installed.

 <br/>